dchodge/david.io/content/post/sm1_what_is_inf/index.md

 Infection is not a neat binary but a spectrum: exposure, replication, symptoms, shedding, and antibodies.
 What counts as “infected” depends on whether you care about biology, transmission, immunity, or disease reduction.

 To ask “am I infected?” or “how many infections did this vaccine prevent?” is really to ask a bundle of different questions.
-The answers matter — not just for personal reassurance, but for how we measure immunity, design studies, and protect communities.
+The answers matter, not just for personal reassurance, but for how we measure immunity, design studies, and protect communities.

-Perhaps infection is best seen not as a single state but as overlapping stories — clinical, epidemiological, immunological.
+Perhaps infection is best seen not as a single state but as overlapping stories: clinical, epidemiological, immunological.
 Each is partial, each is useful, and together they shape how we live with pathogens.

 ---